By Jerry Nix | Freewavemaker, LLC Date Published June 12, 2019

 In this mobile home park – Sterling Estates – my brothers best friend was a guy named Danny.
 Danny and Eddie were more like brothers at the time than Eddie and I were.
 Those two were together all the time.
 Wherever you found one you found the other.
 They would spend the night with each other often – especially in the summer when they did not have to worry about school the next day.
 They were never allowed to spend the night on Saturday night because Eddie was required to be in Church every Sunday morning and Danny’s parents were not big on church.
 They remained close to each other throughout their adult lives until Danny died just a few years ago.

-One day Eddie came home and he was just not himself.
-Mom asked what was wrong and Eddie said that he and Danny had gotten a whipping by Danny’s’ drunk father last night.
+One day Eddie came home after spending the night at Danny’s, and he was just not himself.
+Mom asked what was wrong and Eddie said that he and Danny had gotten a whipping by Danny’s’ drunk father the night before.
 This did not set to well with my dad – especially when Eddie said they had done nothing to get a whipping for.
 Dad did not believe that, so he said he would get to the bottom of it.

 If he did not deserve the whipping he would straighten things out.
 If he did, then Eddie should get himself ready for another one.
 That is the way our dad was.
-It was perfectly okay for the teachers in school to whip us, or other kids parents … but we had to understand that if he found out about it we were going to get another one when we got home.
+It was perfectly okay for the teachers in school to whip us, or other kids parents … but we had to understand that if he found out about it we were going to get another one when we got home because we must have deserved it.
 To him, no one could whip us the way he did.
 He also firmly believed that it was the father’s job to be the disciplinarian in the family.
 I don’t know what brought on this belief since he was raised mostly by his mother … but he believed it nonetheless.

 When Eddie learned that he could end up getting another whipping he said to mom, “See this is why I don’t want to tell you anything.
 You are just going to tell him and he is going to whip me again.”